MichaelCade/90DaysOfDevOps/Days/day87.md

 `helm repo add kasten https://charts.kasten.io/`

-We could use `arkade kasten install k10` here as well but for the purpose of the demo we will run through the following steps.
+We could use `arkade kasten install k10` here as well but for the demo, we will run through the following steps.
 [More Details](https://blog.kasten.io/kasten-k10-goes-to-the-arkade)

 Create the namespace and deploy K10, note that this will take around 5 mins